Elite-Modding-Team/ThaumicTweaker/README.md

 - Fixed Boots of the Traveler and Cloud Ring screen shake and damage sound when taking zero fall damage
 - Fixed Flux Rifts not collapsing when fully drained by Void Siphons
 - Fixed FXPollution packet causing a client-side crash when handling large values
+- Fixed Golems voiding held items when interacting with Use Seals with "Can use empty hand" enabled
 - Fixed Pech trading GUI hovered item tooltip issue (made glowing items turn black)
 - Fixed Primal Crusher re-equipping when repairing
 - Fixed Research Table shift-click interaction for Paper and Scribing Tools